philrice/static-web-site-philrice-me/README.md

 ### Installation / Local Testing

 First clone this repo to your local environment and open in vscode, or you can also open in Github Codespaces or as a devcontainer from vscode
+The devcontainer config in this repo includes all the dependencies needed.

 Install MkDocs using pip: